yuriyvnv/Legal-Summarization-RAG/README.md

 ## Reproducibility Caveats

-- Many scripts still contain hardcoded absolute paths such as `/home/yperezhohin/Legal-Summarization-RAG/...`.
-Review and normalize them before running on a new machine.
 - We store both source scripts and generated experiment artifacts.
 Not every JSON file is an input; many are saved outputs from prior runs.
 - We treat initial document chunking as an input artifact.
 The code here mainly consumes pre-chunked JSON instead of exposing a single canonical chunking script.